-Mrs. Ellen Lenox Smith has emerged as a leading voice for patients living with pain in Rhode Island.
+Ellen Lenox Smith has emerged as a leading voice for patients living with pain.
 Featured in local and national press accounts, Mrs. Smith brings a reasoned and compassionate perspective to the need for safe patient access to medicine.
-Mrs. Smith has been featured in the NY Times, Washington Post, NPRI local and national, the front page of the Providence Journal twice, TV interviews, and Podcasts.

-Mrs. Smith is a resident on a small farm in Scituate, Rhode Island with her husband, Stuart (and her service dog Maggie).
-Ellen and Stuart have been married for 42 years!
-They are proud parents of four adult children and three grandsons, with another grandchild on the way.
-Ellen is also an organic gardener, and prior to her disability was a master swimmer and high school swim coach.
+Mrs. Smith is a resident of Scituate, Rhode Island with her husband, Stuart, and parents of four sons and four grandchildren.
+Ellen was a master swimmer and high school swim coach.